Connecting to a WPA2 Enterprise Network with EAP-TLS Authentication

 TP-Link Archer T4Uv2 support for Debian Buster

-Ubuntu provides the rtl8812au-dkms package which support the chipset in the Archer T4Uv2, but it doesn’t recognize the TP-Link product.
+Ubuntu provides the rtl8812au-dkms package, which supports the chipset in the Archer T4Uv2, but it doesn’t recognize the TP-Link product.
 So I set out to backport it to Debian Buster and make it support the Archer T4Uv2.

 We start by fetching the rtl8812au source package from Ubuntu.